 If you consume alcohol, do so in moderation.
 If you smoke — quit.
 Easy to say, I know, but it is an unavoidable fact that smoking is a leading cause of heart disease.
-Con-way Truckload provides our employees with access to wellness coaching, which can help with smoking cessation.

 Finally, learn to recognize the symptoms of a heart attack.
 Seconds matter and swift recognition could save your life.
 Symptoms include chest pain, discomfort in other areas of the upper body such as one or both arms, the back, neck, jaw or stomach.
 Shortness of breath, pounding or changes in heart rhythm, heartburn, nausea, cold sweats or dizziness may also be sign of cardiovascular distress.

 The best piece of advice has been saved for last — don’t get discouraged!
 These changes won’t happen overnight.
 Just keep in mind that every positive step you take to a healthier lifestyle is a positive step toward a healthier heart and a healthier future.
 Also, don’t forget to wear red on February 6 for National Wear Red Day in support of women’s heart health awareness.